 What to expect from your career

 Petroleum Engineers use science and technology to design, operate and manage processes such as drilling and production processes for the recovery of oil and gas.
 Petroleum engineers also work closely with (petroleum) geologists and geophysicists to identify reservoir rocks and geological traps that may have accumulated oil or gas that may be recoverable.
-The petroleum engineer is therefore involved with the exploration drilling of wells to determine the viability of production.
+The petroleum engineer is therefore involved with the exploration drilling of wells to determine the viability for production.

-Petroleum Engineers find themselves working with geoscientists, other engineers, and commercial managers to reveal the ideal locations to locate wells and predict how much oil or gas could be extracted.
+Petroleum Engineers find themselves working with geoscientists, other engineers and commercial managers to reveal the ideal locations to locate wells and predict how much oil or gas could be extracted.
 They use complex mathematical models to ensure the material is recovered as efficiently as possible.
 They'll design parts of the well and production systems, and give feedback to clients.
 Typical earnings range from £52,000 to £95,000 a year.